Area codes 809, 829, and 849: Calling scam

 Telephone fraud scams once involved area code 809; it was being used since calling international numbers from the United States is charged at a higher rate than domestic calls.
 The charge is set jointly by the originating and terminating countries; the foreign country portion of the charge could be very high, and was not regulated.
 There may have been a resurgence with wireless telephones.
 The victim received a message on an answering machine to call a number with an 809 area code.
 However, the number dialed is an international call with a share of the revenue going from the foreign telephone company to the operator of the number.
 The victim could be put on hold indefinitely, and billed for each minute.

-More recently, a similar scam has emerged due to the prevalence of wireless phones which display callback numbers automatically, known as the "one ring scam".
+A similar scam emerged due to the prevalence of wireless phones which display callback numbers automatically, known as the "one ring scam".
 The perpetrator of the scam calls the victim via a robodialer or similar means, sometimes during night time, then hangs up after the call is answered with the hope that the receiver will be curious enough to call back, which incurs an automatic $19.95 international fee, as well as $9.00/min thereafter.
 Similar scams have been linked to Grenada (area code 473), Antigua (area code 268), Jamaica (area code 876) and the British Virgin Islands (area code 284).